genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 -  `shouldRunConnect`
 -  `shouldRunDisconnect`

-These can be used to gate certain functionality.
+These can be used to gate specific functionality.

 For example, if there are parts of `disconnectedCallback` that you don't want to run when the item is being dragged around the layout, you can gate it behind a `(!this.shouldRunDisconnect) return;` early return.
 See [this example](#resource-intensive-component-resetting-in-layout) and [this example](#consuming-lifecycle-value-multiple-times).